-Reading the ACIM Urtext . . .
+On reading (and re-reading) the ACIM Urtext . . .

 We all know the outline, right?
-Basically, Helen Schucman channeled the voice of Jesus, wrote it down in shorthand and dictated it to Bill Thetford who typed it up.
+Helen Schucman channeled what she called “The Voice” – which is transparently Jesus – wrote down in shorthand what it said and then dictated it to Bill Thetford who typed it up.
 There were several subsequent edits in the years that followed.
-Other people got involved in the editing and publishing – Kenneth Wapnick, Judith Skutch.
-Organizations sprung up – some ordained by Helen, some not – each with their own thoughts and ideas about the text.
+Other people got involved in the editing and public dissemination – Ken Wapnick, Judith Skutch.
+Organizations sprung up – some ordained by Helen, some not – each with their own thoughts and ideas about A Course in Miracles.
 There was a lawsuit.There was wailing and gnashing of teeth.

-Yet for all of that, it does have its benefits.
+Yet for all of that, reading the Urtext does have its benefits.
 For one thing, as Robert Perry has correctly pointed out, it abounds in specifics.
 If you are curious about the meaning of a particularly abstract phrase or idea, chances are the Urtext has some examples or additional language that will help clarify it.
 This is especially true of the early chapters, which were the ones most subject to revision (a lot of that material was eventually excised, reordered or rewritten).

 Like what you’re reading?
 Consider signing up for my weekly newsletter.
 No sales, no spam.
 Just thoughtful writing about love and A Course in Miracles.